Lenalein2001/Stand-Support-tools/README.md

 Tools to assist support staff with troubleshooting and diagnostics.

+## AV Searcher (Windows)

+A small Windows PowerShell GUI that shows which antivirus is ACTIVE vs PASSIVE and provides quick actions.

+### Easiest way to launch (no tech skills required)

+- Double‑click `AVSearcher/Start-AVSearcher.bat` (small, self‑contained launcher)
+- Or: right‑click `AVSearcher/AVSearcher.ps1` → Run with PowerShell

+### If Windows blocks it

+- SmartScreen: click “More info” → “Run anyway”.
+- “This file came from another computer”: Right‑click the file → Properties → check “Unblock” → OK.
+- Corporate policy blocking scripts: the launcher uses `-ExecutionPolicy Bypass` for this run only.
+If still blocked, run as an administrator or contact IT.

+### What you’ll see

+- Header shows the active product (e.g., “ACTIVE PROTECTION: Avast …”).
+- Grid lists antivirus products with status: [ACTIVE], [PASSIVE], [DISABLED], [UNKNOWN].

 ## DiagnosticsViewer

 A standalone web-based viewer for Stand diagnostics JSON files.